SagarDollin/chatbot-personalData/readme.md

 **Note:** Replace placeholders like `YOUR_OPENAI_API_KEY` with actual values.

 ### Step 5: Populate the Database

+Download your chrome browserhistory.json file and save it in the Chrome folder at the root level.

 Run `db.py` to populate the PostgreSQL database with a table called `browserhistory`.